boz/ephemerald/README.md

 #### exec

 Execute a command on the host operating system.
-Useful for running migrations to initialize a database.
+Useful for running migrations to init a database.

 Extra Parameters: